AngleProtocol/angle-docs/app-guides/mint-burn.md

 - mint new agEUR directly from the [Angle App](https://app.angle.money/) against your tokens
 - swap ETH for agEUR on [Uniswap](https://app.uniswap.org)
-- buy agEUR with credit card from one of our on-ramp partner like [Wert.io](https://widget.wert.io/01FPZ4G1VMZ67MGC83NADPB0F8/redirect/?commodity=agEUR&commodities=agEUR,agEUR%3Aethereum)
+- buy agEUR with credit card from one of our on-ramp partners like [Wert.io](https://widget.wert.io/01FPZ4G1VMZ67MGC83NADPB0F8/redirect/?commodity=agEUR&commodities=agEUR,agEUR%3Aethereum)

 ## Minting agEUR on Angle